bigict/ProDESIGN-LE/README.md

 # ProDESIGN-LE
-A accurate and efficient protein sequence design approach
+ProDESIGN-LE, which is an accurate and efficient protein sequence design approach, designs a sequence using a transformer to iteratively maximizing the overall fitness between residues and their local environments.

+Our article is currently under review.
+The [bioRxiv verison](https://www.biorxiv.org/content/10.1101/2022.06.25.497605v1) is available.
+A [ProDESIGNE-LE server]() is available for non-commercial use.